aminul91/linktutor_restapi/README.md

-# tutorsitelink application

-A Django application for tutorials for different topic
+# linktutor RESTful API

+The API is linktutor API

-Application contains a RESTful API which is developed by Django REST framework
+The RESTful API is developed with Django Rest framework

+The API link is https://linktutor.herokuapp.com/tutorials/

 Here you can find most popular tutorial's links about different topics

-# Reporting

-You can see the reporting about the tutorials and topics of this application.
+A Django application is a client app for tutorials for different topic

+Application fetch data from a RESTful API which is developed by Django REST framework

+This a client app developed by Django

+The client application URL is https://tutorsitelinks.herokuapp.com/

 # REST API Operations